siobhanlgorman/knits-and-pieces/TESTING.md

 3. Can-custom design - displaying text by default - FIX incorrect format of if statement
 4. Zip code error - indefinite number of numbers and error message pointing to order - error in views.py keys had values which were strings not variables ('' around the variables) - FIX '' removed
 5. checkout_success no reverse match found although payment in stripe succeeded.
 Discovered order number not being generated.
 Fix: Narrowed issue down to order generation in models.py update total function and found indentation errors.
+6. error after adding countryfield - could not migrgate.
+Folder still looking for max value of 2.
+Eventually deleted all orders in the database as they were created wth countries longer than 2 letters.
+Then the migration worked.

 ![#](documentation/screenshots/##.png)
 Code Validation